o3de/o3de-extras/Gems/ROS2/docs/design/manipulation/analysis.md

 Manipulation in robotics involves a set of actions that are each of them pretty complex and sometimes shared outside of the manipulation act with other fields in the robotics world.
-This document will focus on the simulation aspects that affect the manipulation task without going deeply into other that are also common in other robotics fields.
+This document will focus on the simulation aspects that affect the manipulation task without going deeply into others that are also common in other robotics fields.

 ## Areas involved in manipulation